petrvanblokland/TYPE-TRY/TYPE-TRY-OLD.md

 After three decades, running a studio from 1980 till 2010, it was time for something else.
 Claudia went looking and longing for the woods of her childhood.
 She found that feeling back on Martha's Vineyard in the USA, where she began drawing with childlike pleasure and painting.
 Arose leafs and fern motifs, inspired by her travels in Africa, South America and Asia.

 She designed a series of scarves with type and motifs of leafs, produced by NGO Kumudini Welfare Trust in Bangladesh.
-In 2016, she started with a lot of spirit and fun Pepper+Tom.
+In 2016, she started with a lot of spirit and fun TYPE-TRY.

-Besides the products of Pepper+Tom, similar to work in all of the photo's on this website, design can be made by Claudia as a special custom assignment.
+Besides the products of TYPE-TRY, similar to work in all of the photo's on this website, design can be made by Claudia as a special custom assignment.
 Ask her: claudia@petr.com

 # Stores